Ignixa.FhirPath

 Architecture

-Expression String → Parser → AST → Compiler/Evaluator → Results
+Expression String → Parser (with optimization) → AST → Visitor-based Evaluator → Results

 Components

 FhirPathParser: Tokenizes and parses expression strings into an Abstract Syntax Tree (AST) using the Superpower parser combinator library.
-Provides human-readable error messages for invalid expressions.
+Includes optional compile-time optimization pass for constant folding, short-circuiting, and algebraic simplification.

 FhirPathDelegateCompiler: Compiles common AST patterns to executable delegates for improved performance.
 Supports approximately 80% of typical search parameter patterns: